itschleemilch/MixProcessing/README.md

 * Building an interface for editing the channels
 * Building a mixer interface
 * Define software interface for sketch-settings
-* Build interface for editing sketch-settings
+* Building an interface for editing sketch-settings
+* Building an automation for editing the sketch-settings

 ---
 [Project Page](http://itschleemilch.github.io/MixProcessing/) * [Processing](http://www.processing.org/) * Thanks to [generative-gestaltung.de](http://generative-gestaltung.de/)